Honesty In Recovery: Why is It Important?

 It’s difficult to admit to the extent of a problem, especially when it is self-inflicted.
 Those struggling with honesty and recovery must remember that alcohol and substance use disorders are health disorders.
 As the old adage goes, the first step is admitting that there is a problem.
 The second step is maintaining that commitment to honesty throughout recovery.
 Without integrity, a person struggling with addiction might slip back into self-destructive behaviors.

 Not only do recovering individuals need to accept the truth of the situation, but they also need to make sure not to lie to those around them about it.
 Shame largely comes from the feeling of being judged.
 The fact is that recovery is only possible by being honest to oneself and the people that are trying to help.
-Shame is temporary, but sobriety can last a lifetime
+Shame is temporary, but sobriety can last a lifetime!

-Why Is Honesty In Recovery a Necessary?
+Why Is Honesty In Recovery Necessary?

 Maintaining honesty in recovery is important for individuals who are working to overcome substance abuse.
 Sometimes, it is more important for the recovering individual than it is for those around the person.
 While it’s true that recovering addicts must be honest with others, they must be honest with themselves first and foremost.
 There are several reasons why honesty and recovery should go hand-in-hand: